c128lib/Reference/Vdc.md

 sketch.
 Pressing the B key will change the background color and pressing the F key will change the foreground color (attribute memory is turned off, so all character positions use the same foreground and background colors).
-The CLR/ HOME key can be used to move the drawing point back to its home position in the center of the screen, and SHIFT - CLR/HOME will clear the display.
+The CLR/HOME key can be used to move the drawing point back to its home position in the center of the screen, and SHIFT - CLR/HOME will clear the display.